SollyBunny/ddnet-custom-communities/README.md

 If you meet these requirements you can create a pull request with your community

-Do note that these rules can be bent both ways and are subject to mine and others judgement
+Do note that these rules can be bent both ways and are subject to mine and others' judgement